-6.37 Following the consideration of previous consultation responses, the Government proposes not to set Council Tax referendum principles for Mayoral Combined Authorities in 2020/21.
-The Greater Manchester Combined Authority considered its initial budget position on 31 January and has agreed in principle a precept increase of £14.
-This will be confirmed at a meeting on 14 February.
+6.37 Following the consideration of previous consultation responses, the Government has not set Council Tax referendum principles for Mayoral Combined Authorities in 2020/21.
+The Greater Manchester Combined Authority (GMCA) considered its initial budget position on 31 January 2020 and agreed in principle to a precept increase of £14.
+This was confirmed at a subsequent meeting of the GMCA on 14 February 2020.